angellicodigo/Evidence_Gap_Clinical_Trials/README.md

 # How to use Ray Dashboard?
 1. Get your Ray address, which is in the format of <IP:PORT>, e.g. 172.28.19.213:25052
-2. In a separate terminal,
+2. In a separate terminal or Git Bash,
 $ ssh -L 25053:<IP>:25053 <Mount Sinai ID>@minerva.hpc.mssm.edu
 3. Open http://localhost:25053/ on your web browser.